Why more students want to go to Tufts

 From the science center to the fine arts offerings to the radio station to the Olympic-sized swimming pools to the school-owned farm, students have unlimited opportunities to explore and discover their interests.
 The academic rigor at Hotchkiss is well-known so students must learn fairly quickly how to balance their coursework with all these other enticing offerings.

-Top 3 Concerns when applying to a Party School
+Top 3 Concerns When Applying to Top Party Colleges

 Ohio University